 The faculty is committed to providing feedback on exams to assist students seeking to improve their performance.
-Students who receive a grade of C or below may request individual review of their exam with a professor.
+Students may request individual review of their exam with a professor.
+Instructors may impose limits on the availability of exam review.
 In addition, faculty may provide other appropriate feedback on exam performance, such as providing model exam answers, holding group review sessions, etc. The Director of Academic Skills and the Writing Specialist are available to provide additional support.
-Exam review is primarily designed to help students improve their work.
+Exam review is primarily designed for the purpose of helping students improve their work.
 Grade changes are permitted only in extremely rare circumstances (see section on Grade Changes).